 - 1/4 teaspoon vanilla extract

-- In a large saucepan, warm up the milk, 1/2 cup heavy cream, sugar, and salt.
+- In a large saucepan, warm up 1/2 cup heavy cream, milk, sugar, and salt.
 Scrape the seeds from the vanilla bean into the milk mixture and add the bean as well.
-Remove from the heat, cover, and let seep for 30 minutes.
+Remove from the heat, cover, and steep for 30 minutes.